-An aspiring entrepreneur wants to start a small business or purchase a franchise location.
-She chooses ROBS as her funding method (perhaps she has a wealth of retirement funds on hand, she doesn’t want to go into debt, and she doesn’t want to collateralize her home).
+Mary, an aspiring entrepreneur, wants to start a small business or buy a franchise location.
+She chooses ROBS as her funding method because she doesn’t want to go into debt.
+She also doesn’t want to collateralize her home.

-Now she needs to set up the ROBS structure in order to access her retirement funds without being taxed or penalized by the IRS.
-She uses a company that specializes in ROBS to form a C corp.
-Her new C corp sponsors a 401(k) plan that specifically allows the participants in the plan to acquire employer stock in a private business.
-The plan also allows eligible employees to roll funds over from existing eligible retirement accounts into this new plan – which she now does.
+Now she sets up the ROBS structure so she can access her retirement funds without being taxed or penalized by the IRS.
+Mary uses a company that specializes in ROBS to form a C corp – a ROBS provider.
+Her new C corp sponsors a 401(k) plan that allows the participants in the plan to acquire employer stock in a private business.
+The plan also lets eligible employees roll funds over from existing eligible retirement accounts into the new plan.
+And that’s just what she does.

-The only real difference between this example and the ROBS structure is that the investment is made in a privately held business (the C corp) instead of one publicly held, like Microsoft.
+The only difference between this example and ROBS is that the investment is made in a privately-held business (the C corp) instead of one publicly-held, like Microsoft.
 Once the investment is made, the 401(k) plan owns stock in the business, and the C corp holds the cash from that investment.
-The corporation then uses that cash to operate a business: rent space, buy equipment and supplies, hire employees, etc.
+The C corp can then use that cash to operate a business: rent space, buy equipment and supplies, hire employees, etc.

 The Advantages of Using a C Corporation for the ROBS Structure

-In the process of using your retirement funds to open a new business or purchase a franchise (formally known as a Rollover for Business Start-up), you must first open a C corporation.
-While some CPAs and investment firms may recommend that businesses immediately or eventually be converted to S corporations, there are actually many advantages to the C corporation for new business owners.
-In fact, many tax professionals recommend the C corporation as the business entity of choice.
+By using your retirement funds to open a new business or purchase a franchise, you must first open a C corporation.
+While some CPAs and investment firms may recommend that businesses immediately or eventually convert to S corporations, there are actually lots of advantages to the C corporation for new business owners.
+Many tax professionals recommend the C corporation as the business entity of choice.

 Consider the following benefits of C corporations:

-- Profits from a C corporation do not pass through to the individual owners, and therefore do not have an effect on individual tax brackets.
-Profits remain in the company and are taxed at the corporate rate – which was reduced from 35% to 21% under the 2018 tax reform.
+- Profits from a C corporation don’t pass through to individual owners – so profits don’t affect individual tax brackets.
+Profits remain in the company, taxed at the corporate rate – a rate reduced from 35 percent to 21 percent under the 2018 tax reform.

-- C corporations can take virtually unlimited capital and operating losses, which means the IRS will not scrutinize you if you report losses many years in a row.
-You can carry losses forward or backward and apply them against other tax years, allowing you to substantially reduce your tax bills.
-This is especially important for a new business start-up that may take substantial losses in the first year but wish to carry them forward to future years.
+- C corporations can take virtually unlimited capital and operating losses.
+That means the IRS won’t scrutinize you if you report losses many years in a row.
+You can carry losses forward or backward and apply them against other tax years – which lets you substantially reduce your tax bills.
+This reduction is especially important for a new business that might take significant losses in the first year but want to carry them forward to future years.

-- C corporations are taxed at a flat rate of 21%, despite how much revenue they generate.
-By comparison, individuals with taxable income of $50,000 or more see at least part of that taxed at 22%.
+- C corporations are taxed at a flat rate of 21 percent, no matter how much revenue they generate.
+By comparison, individuals with taxable income of $50,000 or more are taxed at least partially at 22 percent.

-- In small, privately held corporations, shareholders may also serve as the corporation’s directors and employees.
-Employees are entitled to salaries, and the corporation can elect to pay enough in salary and bonuses so no taxable profits remain at the end of the fiscal year.
+- In small, privately-held corporations, shareholders may also serve as the corporation’s directors and employees.
+Employees are entitled to salaries.
+The corporation can elect to pay enough in salary and bonuses so no taxable profits remain at the end of the fiscal year.
 As a result, shareholders will only pay individual income taxes.

-- C corporations can deduct 100% of the health insurance they pay for their employees, including employees who are shareholders in the corporation.
+- C corps can deduct 100 percent of the health insurance they pay for their employees, including employee-shareholders.
 They can also deduct the costs of any medical reimbursement plans.
-For a small corporation with a lot of medical expenses that aren’t covered by insurance, the corporation can establish a plan that results in all of those expenses being deductible.
+For a small corporation with a lot of medical expenses that aren’t covered by insurance, the C corp can establish a plan that results in all those expenses being deductible.

 - Unlike LLCs or S corporations, the fiscal year for a C corporation doesn’t need to correspond with the calendar year.
 One advantage of this is “income shifting,” which allows the owner to decide which year to be taxed on bonus money.

-While some tax advisors advise against C corporations for small businesses based on “double taxation” issues, many small businesses have little left in the way of earnings after salaries and fringe benefits are paid out.
+While some tax advisors advise small businesses against C corporations, based on “double taxation” issues, many small businesses don’t have many earnings left after paying salaries and fringe benefits.
 Little or no earnings mean little or no corporate taxes or double taxation issues.
-Additionally, you should weigh the double taxation issue against many other factors, including the fact that you might be able to delay receiving dividends and paying taxes for several years.
+It’s also good to weigh the double taxation issue against many other factors, like the fact that you might be able to delay receiving dividends and paying taxes for several years.

 As always, if you have specific taxation questions, it’s best to consult your tax professional.

-OK, we know that was a lot to take in.
-You’re doing great!
-We’re now going to dive into the legality of Rollovers for Business Start-Ups, and how the structure avoids what the IRS calls “prohibited transactions” that would void the ROBS transaction and trigger a taxable event.
+We’re now going to dive into the legality of Rollovers for Business Start-Ups.
+We’ll talk about how the structure avoids what the IRS calls “prohibited transactions” that would void the ROBS transaction and trigger a taxable event.
 In other words, prohibited transactions are anything that causes you to be taxed or penalized for touching your retirement funds before retirement.

 The Legality of the ROBS Structure: The Five Pillars

-Our Senior Counsel, Colonel Joe Wishcamper, has built his career on corporate, federal tax and ERISA pension law.
-We’re about to take you through a very condensed version of Joe’s ROBS structure training, which will tell you everything you need to know about how, exactly, Rollovers for Business Start-ups work.
+Guidant’s original Senior Counsel, Colonel Joe Wishcamper, built his career on corporate, federal tax, and ERISA pension law.
+Using a condensed version of Joe’s ROBS, we’ll help you learn everything you need to know about exactly how Rollovers for Business Start-ups work.

-Joe’s coined term for the legal structure that supports ROBS is “The Five Pillars” — and ROBS needs all five pillars intact to be structurally sound.
+Wishcamper’s coined term for the legal structure that supports ROBS is “The Five Pillars.”
+ROBS needs all five pillars intact to be structurally sound.
 If one pillar is missing, the rest of the structure crumbles.
 The pillars are: